GH-International/ResourceExchange/README.md

 1.  **Rename the Power Pages Site:**

-Once you deploy the solution, the Site will initially be named 'demo resource exchange'.
-We recommend you rename the site to something more relevant to your organization or event.
+Once you deploy the solution, the Site will initially be named 'demo resource exchange'. *Note: You will not be able to open it by clicking on the site listed in the solution until the following settings are configured.*

 ![image](https://github.com/GH-International/ResourceExchange/assets/527590/ee979761-12d2-43b0-8679-b458115ca83a)

 a.
 Navigate to the Power Pages Home ([https://make.powerpages.microsoft.com)](https://make.powerpages.microsoft.com) and ensure that your Production environment is selected.
-Go to Inactive Sites and select Reactivate.
+Go to Inactive Sites and select Reactivate.  *Note: If you have note deployed a Power Pages site in your environment, you will be guided through a process to create a new Page before you can reactivate the Site.*

 ![image](https://github.com/GH-International/ResourceExchange/assets/527590/9aa68285-7d4a-4d0d-990b-c89fd3a6426c)